 Like other lovebird species, Agapornis personatus is naturally found on the continent of Africa.
 Specifically, it hails from Tanzania, although it’s also an invasive species in other countries, including outside of Africa.

 In Tanzania, yellow-collared lovebirds inhabit grasslands and savannah habitats, moving in flocks that can range from a few birds to many dozens.
 Their preferred areas are always dotted with trees like Acacia, as these form an important part of the wild lovebird lifecycle.
-Tree hollows are used to build nests in.
+Tree hollows are used to build nests.

 Yellow-collared lovebirds are not considered threatened in their natural habitat.
 Although they’re probably trapped for food and the pet trade, they’re listed as Least Concern on the IUCN Red List.